kenschenke/Pascal65/docs/docs/libraries/calls.md

 [PushEax](../runtime/pusheax.md) runtime routine.
 Parameters are pushed on to the stack in order of declaration, from left to right.

+### Scalar vs Non-scaler Values

+Scalar values are traditional built-in values that are stored entirely on the stack such as integers and boolean.
+Non-scalar values are objects such as strings, records, and arrays.
+They are stored in the heap and the stack contains a pointer to the heap storage.

+### Parameters By Value

+When passing a parameter by value, the Pascal routine expects to get its own copy of the value and is free to modify that value without affecting any of the caller's data.
+That means that if the routine is being passed a non-scalar value such as a string, the caller is expected to allocate a copy for the routine.
+It is the caller's responsibility to allocate the memory, copy the value, and free the memory when the routine returns.

+### Parameters By Reference

+When passing a variable by reference, the caller supplies a pointer to the caller's data rather than the value itself.
+For a scalar parameter, the caller puts the address to the value on the stack.
+For non-scalar, the caller must put the address of the pointer on the stack.
+This is necessary to allow the caller to modify and/or reallocate the variable as necessary.

 ## Call the Routine

-After the runtime stack has been set up the routine can be called by the [LibCallRoutine](../runtime/libcallroutine.md).
+After the runtime stack has been set up, the routine can be called by the [LibCallRoutine](../runtime/libcallroutine.md).

-## Clean Up the Runtime Stack
+## Clean Up the Runtime Stack (Functions Only)

-When the Pascal routine returns, the stack frame header and parameters must be removed from the stack.
+If the Pascal routine is a **Function**, the return value must be removed from the stack by calling the [PopEax](../runtime/popeax.md) routine.